hashicorp/terraform-cdk/README.md

 This will initialize a brand new CDK for Terraform project in Typescript.
 Also, install the `cdktf` library so that it can be used in the project.

 **CDK for Terraform Application**

-TODO: UPDATE THIS EXAMPLE TO HAVE VPC OR A SERVER.

 You can now open up the `main.ts` file to view your application code.